Work With Drew

 Queer, trans, and BIPOC identity work.

-You are doing identity work in a culture that was not built for you, and you need someone who can read the architecture of that without you having to explain it.
+You are doing the work of becoming yourself in a culture that was not built for you.
+You need someone who can read the architecture of that without you having to explain it.
+Someone honest enough to name what you have been carrying.

-You know your ceiling is personal, not strategic.
-Your patterns at work are the same patterns at home.
-The next chapter is going to require something that cannot be performed.
+Your ceiling is personal, not strategic.
+The patterns at work are the patterns at home.
+You are tired of solutions that ask you to perform harder.
+The next chapter requires something that cannot be performed.

 WHAT I BRING TO THE ROOM